Canop/nvim-bacon/README.md

 To navigate among errors and warnings, you'll use either the standard Quickfix feature of your editor or nvim-bacon dedicated commands and view.

-### Quickfix Integration

-Errors and warnings populate the [Quicklist](http://neovim.io/doc/user/quickfix.html) list so that you can see them with `:copen` (and close with `:ccl`), go to the next one with `:cn`, etc.

 ### Specialized Commands and View

-Nvim-bacon also comes with its own alternative set of commands and its specialized view.

 The following functions are exposed by the plugin: